1. Timelines

 • The Eldari became the very fabric of the universe, transmuted into the Elemental Planes, the Astral Riftways, and the cosmic energies that now sustain reality.

-• Unknown was created, a beacon of balance that would hold the universe together, preventing it from falling back into chaos.
+• The Continuum Crystal was created, a fulcrum of temporal axis that would hold the universe together, preventing it from falling back into chaos.

 • Azhorra’tha was sealed within the Crystal, its influence suppressed, ensuring that its subconscious madness would no longer unravel creation..
-Instead it would serve as its argent genesis.
+Yet, ironically, it would still serve as the argent genesis of that very same cosmic creation.

 With this final act of sacrifice, the Primordial Pandemonium ended, giving rise to the structured cosmos that would become the foundation of all existence.